hyperledger/indy-node/docs/source/transactions.md

         Constraint Type.
 As of now, the following constraint types are supported:

-            - "ROLE": a constraint defining how many siganatures of a given role are required
+            - "ROLE": a constraint defining how many signatures of a given role are required
             - "OR": logical disjunction for all constraints from `auth_constraints`
             - "AND": logical conjunction for all constraints from `auth_constraints`